topbitdu/unidom-order/ROADMAP.md

 ## v0.2
 1. Improve the Order model to include the Model Extension concern
-2. Improved the Order Item model to include the Model Extension concern
+2. Improve the Order Item model to include the Model Extension concern
 3. Improved the Order Adjustment model to include the Model Extension concern

 ## v0.3